-Some common documents used to demonstrate citizenship for various categories/types of citizenship and eligible noncitizenship are shown below.
+Some common documents used to demonstrate citizenship and status/category of eligible noncitizens are shown below.
 Note that not all documents shown satisfy citizenship requirements in all cases.
 See the specific notes on each document shown, and also refer to the discussion of citizenship requirements described in detail earlier in this chapter.